ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 # Labels

+In this tutorial, we learn how to use labels in OCaml.

+As a reminder: throughout this tutorial the code is written in the `ocaml` toplevel and the command prompt appears as a `#`.

+Also remember that an expression must end with `;;` for OCaml to evaluate it.
+Unless these examples start with a `#` toplevel prompt and end with `;;`, it isn't an expression to evaluate but rather an example of code structure.

 ## Labelled and Optional Arguments to Functions

 Python has a nice syntax for writing arguments to functions.
 Here's